awslabs/fhir-works-on-aws-deployment/README.md

 ### Retrieving an authentication token

 In order to access the FHIR API, a COGNITO_AUTH_TOKEN is required.
-This can be obtained using the following command substituting all variables with previously noted values
+This can be obtained using the following command (substituting all variables with previously noted values):

 For Windows: